Livingston station (Northern Pacific Railway): History

-Livingston Depot Center

 In summer of 1987 the depot reopened as the Livingston Depot Center, as a museum and community center in the heart of the city.
 It continues to operate As of 2023.
 The museum is typically open from late May to mid-September.
 During the off-season the facility hosts wedding receptions, holiday parties, blues and other concerts, cards nights, historic talks, economic development forums, and similar events.
 A model railroad club meets in its basement.
 During Fourth of July weekend it hosts an arts festival in the adjacent Depot Rotary Park located parallel to the train tracks.
 The facility also underwent a roof restoration and restabilization project from approximately 2004 to 2007.